 This area consists of a 210 sqft camp building, an outbuilding (firewood storage, two outhouses and a generator) and a large fire pit.
 The lodge is fully insulated and is equipped with a wood stove, a 22 bed bunk room, two 4 bed bunk rooms, separate first aid/sick room, large dinning area, an activity room and a kitchen that includes a propane stove and fridge.
-The camp is serviced by a drilled well that supplies potable water (spring, summer, fall) and has solar power with a back up generator.
+The camp is serviced by a drilled well that supplies potable water (spring, summer, fall) and has solar power.

 Tenting - The wooded area behind the camp contains a separate tenting site and natural wilderness area.
 This area is equipped with tent pads, a large wooden dinning shelter, fire pit and two additional outhouses.
 See the HTB Camp Property map to the right for a full layout.
 This area does not have access to drinking water.

 Wilderness - In addition to lake front access on Beaver Bank Lake, the property has hiking trails on site that continue onto the surrounding crown land.
 There is an established wilderness or lean-to site located ½ km from the main lodge by following the path along the lake.
 This area is equipped with a fire pit and visitors must follow the principles of leave no trace camping.